Cong An Hanoi FC: Thể Công - Viettel

-The derby between the CAHN and Thể Công was one of the biggest derby games in Vietnam.
-The two teams were established in Hanoi and both represented the people's armed forces with CAHN representing the police, while Thể Công represents the army.
-In the 20th century, both teams were prominent forces of the Northern Vietnamese football and was the confrontation between many football stars of the country.
+In the 20th century, the derby between the CAHN and Thể Công was one of the biggest derby games in Vietnam.
+The two teams were established in Hanoi and both represented the people's armed forces with CAHN representing the public security, while Thể Công represents the army.
+Both teams were prominent forces of the Northern Vietnamese football and was the confrontation between many football stars of the country.
 Despite Thể Công proudly holding the most North Vietnam league titles, CAHN had remained their challenging opponent throughout history.
 In fact, the CAHN has often defeated Thể Công when the opponent was on the verge of winning the league title.

 On 14 February 2023, CAHN lost 1–2 to Viettel in 3rd matchday of the 2023 V.League 1 season at Hàng Đẫy.
 This was the first official encounter between the two teams after 21 years.